ChelseaStats/wp-plugin-mu-pdo-database-class.php/ReadMe.md

 ##### How?

-This uses the default define in your `wp-config.php` to connect, it's then jsut a matter of using the class like the example below to do your work.
+This uses the default define in your `wp-config.php` to connect, it's then just a matter of using the class like the example below to do your work in your custom template or child themes etc.

 ##### Example usage to get one row of data, with bind variable